List of Soul Reapers in Bleach: Retsu Unohana

 Unohana's zanpakutō is Minazuki (肉雫唼).
 In its sealed form it resembles a curved tachi.
 In its shikai, the entire sword transforms into a gigantic, flying, one-eyed creature resembling a manta ray.
 It has the ability to heal by swallowing the injured and recuperates them in its stomach.
 When Unohana reseals Minazuki, it dissolves into green mist in the sheath of her zanpakutō.
 Her bankai is Minazuki (皆尽, all things end).
 When activated it releases and fills the area around it with a pool of blood, turning her sword into a sword of blood.
 Unohana can use it to attack with streams of blood that have an acidic quality to them.

-She is voiced by Aya Hisakawa in the Japanese version of the anime and Kate Higgins in the English dub.
+She is voiced by Aya Hisakawa in the original Japanese version of the anime and Kate Higgins in the English dub.

 Unohana's character is inspired by the mysterious lover of Okita Sōji, the captain of the first unit of a Japanese swordsman group that existed during the 1860s known as the Shinsengumi.
 The unnamed woman is acknowledged as being a strong fighter and the daughter of a Western doctor.